 A Brief Historical Introduction to Freemasonry in Hertfordshire

-It has been written long ago that St.Alban introduced Freemasonry into Britain in when he formed the first Lodge in AD 287.
-However, in Hertfordshire there were three Lodges founded in the eighteenth century, the oldest being The Red Rampant Lyon No.181 a name that has recently been resurrected in the Province.
-None of these three Lodges survived for very long.
+It has been written long ago that St Alban introduced Freemasonry into Britain when he formed the first Lodge in 287 CE.
+However, in Hertfordshire, there were three Lodges founded in the Eighteenth Century; the oldest being The Red Rampant Lyon Lodge No 181 (a name that has recently been resurrected).
+Sadly, none of these three Lodges survived for very long.

-Much more could be written here about Individual Provincial Grand Masters and Lodges, but it is suggested that reference is made to two books ‘History of Freemasonry in Hertfordshire’ by G.B.Abbott and ‘Happy Hertfordshire 1797-1997, both of which can be researched at the Provincial Museum and Library at Fleet House in St.Albans.
+If you would like to find out more about the history of Freemasonry with the Province; its Provincial Grand Masters, Lodges and meeting places, please refer to ‘History of Freemasonry in Hertfordshire’ by G B Abbott and ‘Happy Hertfordshire 1797-1997′ by A H Turney (Ed); both of which can be researched at the Provincial Museum and Library at Fleet House in St Albans.